New South Wales Emergency Department Wait Times

 About emergency departments in New South Wales

-New South Wales has 20 major public hospitals with emergency departments reporting live wait time data.
-Data is sourced from NSW Health and updated hourly.
+New South Wales has 21 hospitals with emergency departments reporting live wait time data (20 public, 1 private).
+Data is sourced from NSW Health and Healthscope and refreshed throughout the day.

 Wait times vary significantly by time of day, day of the week, and season.
 Winter months (June to August) typically see the longest waits due to flu season.
 Triage category 4 and 5 patients (semi-urgent and non-urgent) experience the longest waits, often several hours.